 A vasovagal reaction (also called vasovagal syncope) is sudden dizziness or fainting that can be triggered by pain, fright, or trauma.
-The person may sweat, feel lightheaded, nauseated, or tingly, and may pass out if the reaction continues.
+You may sweat, feel lightheaded, nauseated, or tingly, and you may pass out if the reaction continues.

 A vasovagal reaction can happen without serious cause.
 But vasovagal reactions may be caused by heart problems, epilepsy, or other conditions that require treatment.

-A vasovagal reaction can usually be relieved by lying down with the legs elevated.
+A vasovagal reaction can usually be relieved by lying down with your legs elevated.
 But treatment is necessary if a medical condition is causing the vasovagal reaction.

 WebMD Medical Reference from Healthwise